cosmos/sdk-tutorials/academy/2-cosmos-concepts/1-architecture.md

 * **Strict accountability** for fork creation allows determination of liability.
 * Transactions are **finalized** as soon as a block is created.

-TCometBFT is not concerned with the interpretation of transactions.
+CometBFT is not concerned with the interpretation of transactions.
 That occurs at the application layer.
 CometBFT presents confirmed, well-formed transactions and blocks of transactions agnostically.
 CometBFT is un-opinionated about the meaning any transactions have.

 The _block time_ is approximately seven seconds, and blocks may contain thousands of transactions.
 Transactions are finalized and cannot be overturned as soon as they appear in a block.